The embedding property for sorted profinite groups: Model theory of sorted profinite groups having SEP

-We end our paper with the following question. \begin{question} Any profinite group is a Galois group of a field.
-For a fixed language $\CL$ with a set $\CJ$ of sorts having a stable theory, is there a stable $\CL$-theory $T$ having elimination of imaginaries and a monster model $\mathfrak{C}$ of $T$ such that any sorted profinite group in $\SPG_{\CJ}$ with the function $J^*_{\subset}$ defined in \cite[Remark 3.1]{HoLee} is a Galois groups of a substructure of $\mathfrak{C}$ after equipping ? \end{question}
+We end our paper with the following question. \begin{question} We know by \cite[Theorem 2]{W74} that any profinite group is the Galois group of some field extension, that is, for a given profinite group $G$, there is a Galois extension $L$ of $K$ whose Galois group is $G$.
+More generally, Hoffmann in \cite[Corollary 3.3]{H20} showed that given a stable theory $T$ eliminating quantifiers and imaginaries, any profinite group is the Galois group of a Galois extension in a monster model, that is, for a given profinite group $G$, there is a Galois extension $K\subseteq L\subset \mathfrak{C}$ with $G(L/K)\cong G$ where $\mathfrak{C}$ is a monster model of $T$.